LashaO/menu/README.md

-A simple SPA for a tech savvy satskhobi (bakery)
+A simple SPA for a catering service menu.

 # Getting Started with Create React App